cisagov/get.gov/pages/help/help_member-management.md

 1. Sign in to the [.gov registrar](https://manage.get.gov/) using your Login.gov account.
 2. In the top navigation bar, click “Members”.
 On the Members page, click the button “Add a new member”.
-3. Enter the new member’s email address and set their role as "Admin", then click "Invite member".
+3. Enter the new member’s email address, set their role as "Admin," then click "Invite member".
 4. After reviewing a summary of the user's information and permissions, click "Yes, invite member".